TykTechnologies/tyk-sync/README.md

 ## Installation

-Currently, the application is available via Go, Docker and in packagecloud, so to install via Go you must have Go installed and run:
+Currently, the application is available via Docker, packagecloud, or can be installed from source.
+To install from source you must have Go installed.

 ### Go:
 To install via Go you must have Go installed and run: